Last updated on 16/05/24

 A few months ago, I was catching up with a friend and her boyfriend over dinner in central London.
 During our conversation, he shared a recent story which illustrates the consequences of using an automatic translator for important documents.

-When opening the document, J noticed the contract was in English, and raised the issue.
+When opening the document, Boyfriend noticed the contract was in English, and raised the issue.
 He suggested contacting a professional translator to get it translated, but Mr Boss quickly rejected the idea saying ‘I have neither the time nor the money for that.
 Just run it through Google Translate and send it to the client.
 We need it signed ASAP’.
 And so, he unwillingly did.

-This is what J said to me about the outcome:
+This is what Boyfriend said to me about the outcome:

 ‘I sent the contract and the Russians were like “WTF.
 This doesn’t make any sense.
 We’re not signing this”.
 I told Mr Boss, but he seemed to have already given up on the client, event after all the hard work negotiating with them!’